Narmilan-A/Smart-Vegetation-Mapping-Workshop/README.md

 ## Introduction

 Welcome to the Smart Vegetation Mapping Workshop repository.
 This workshop covers essential techniques in vegetation mapping using UAV-based multispectral and RGB data, machine learning (ML), and deep learning (DL).
-Participants will gain hands-on experience in data preprocessing, labeling, model training, and visualization.
+Participants will gain hands-on experience in data preprocessing, labeling, model training, and visualisation.

 ## Workshop Overview